xiaodanhu14/xiaodanhu14.github.io/_pages/about.md

  - 2024.05: I joined TU Graz as a postdoctoral researcher.
  - 2024.04: I started to serve as a commissioned instructor at CARE Lab.
  - 2024.03: I graduated with a Ph.D. in Engineering from NAIST.

+## Awards & Honors
+ - 2021.10: Selected by JST Support for Pioneering Research Initiated by the Next Generation program (SPRING) (one student per grade was selected).
+ - 2021.01: Otsuka Toshimi Scholarship.